Terriao/OpenJND/README.md

 > **Pattern-aware** · orientation diversity

 Contrast alone is a poor predictor of masking strength: two regions with identical contrast can mask very different amounts of distortion depending on whether their local patterns are *regular* (e.g. a brick wall) or *irregular* (e.g. crumpled fabric). **Pattern complexity** is quantified here as the diversity of local orientations and combined with luminance contrast in a new spatial-masking estimator.
+Code lives in `Wu et al (TIP)`.

 Behaviour: irregular-pattern regions receive a higher JND budget than regular-pattern regions of the same contrast.
 A natural successor to texture-masking models for high-resolution natural imagery.